-This example simulates the kinetics of precipitation of $Al_3Sc$ from an FCC_A1 solution phase.
-The simulation results can be compared with experimental data collected from Marquis and Seidman^{1.} and Novotny and Ardell (2001)2.
+This example simulates the kinetics of precipitation of Al_3Sc from an FCC_A1 solution phase.
+The simulation results can be compared with experimental data collected from Marquis and Seidman^{1.} and Novotny and Ardell (2001)^{2.}.

-PROJECT FILE, STEP-BY STEP INSTRUCTIONS AND VIDEO INFORMATION
+PROJECT FILE, STEP-BY STEP INSTRUCTIONS AND VIDEO TUTORIAL INFORMATION

-- Folder: Precipitation Module TC-PRISMA - File name: P_01_Precipitation_Al-Sc_AL3SC.tcu - This example is available as a video tutorial on our website and YouTube channel.

-You can also use the step-by-step instructions included in a PDF to follow the video or compare to the project file in Thermo-Calc.
+- Folder: Precipitation Module TC-PRISMA - File name: P_01_Precipitation_Al-Sc_AL3SC.tcu - This example is available as a video tutorial on our website and YouTube channel. - You can also use the step-by-step instructions included in a PDF to follow the video or compare to the project file in Thermo-Calc.

 System (System Definer)

+Database package Demo: Aluminum-based alloys (ALDEMO, MALDEMO

-Database package Demo: Aluminum-based alloys (ALDEMO, MALDEMO)
+Database package Demo.
+Aluminum-based alloys (ALDEMO, MALDEMO)

 Elements Al, Sc

 Conditions (Precipitation Calculator)

 Composition Al-0.18Sc Mole percent

 Matrix phase FCC_A1

 Precipitate phase AL3SC

 Precipitate Phase Data Parameters (Precipitation Calculator)

 Nucleation sites Bulk